-• What do you feel are the strengths of the intern?

-• What are the targets for growth?
-How are those targets for growth being addressed? • How does the student respond to corrective feedback? • Any items of feedback regarding the supervision process?
-Note 25: Outo ctions for Administrators & SDED Toachor(s) Ques Is the student performing duties and responsibilities to the best of your knowledge? • Is the student performing duties and responsibilities to the best of your knowledge? • Is the student performing duties and responsibilities to the best of your knowledge?
+What do you feel are the strengths of the intern?
+What are the targets for growth?
+How are those targets for growth being addressed?
+How does the student respond to corrective feedback?
+Any items of feedback regarding the supervision process?
+Notes: Questions for Administrators & SPED Teacher(s) Is the student performing duties and responsibilities to the best of your knowledge?
 Is the student is supporting your school team through collaborative efforts to the best of your knowledge?
 Any items of feedback I can pass along to our program?
 Any items of feedback to our student?
+Notes: